sazonovanton/YandexGPT_to_OpenAI/README.md

 # YandexGPT API to OpenAI API translator
-This is a simple API that translates OpenAI API requests to YandexGPT API requests.
+This is a simple API server that translates OpenAI API requests to YandexGPT API requests.
-It is useful for those who have a tool that expects OpenAI (like) API requests, but want to use YandexGPT API instead.
+It is useful for those who have a tool that expects OpenAI (like) API usage, but want to use YandexGPT API.

+## How it works
+The API server listens for OpenAI API requests and translates them to YandexGPT API requests.
+Then it sends the request to the YandexGPT API and returns translated response to the client.

 ## How to use
+### Setup
 1. Clone this repository
 2. Install the requirements
 ```bash